Nlea/Camunda-Robotframework-Workshop/README.md

 :tada: You connected a robot task to Camunda using the Camunda Python External Task client and a Robotframework Listener.

+NOTE: Add Twitter task

 ## Exercise 4: Implement a Services: Using the Camunda-Robotframework library
 :trophy: The goal of this exercise is to connect a Robotframework taskto camunda using the Camunda-Robotframework library

+- both service tasks (Get ingridients + Prepare coffee)

+## Exercise 5: Routing the process with data and adding a User Interface
+-

-## Exercise 5: Adding BPMN events and a User Task form to the process
+## Exercise 6: Adding BPMN events and a User Task form to the process
 :trophy: The goal of this exercise is to model BPMN error in your process and add a form to a User Task

-## Exercise 6: Throwing BPMN errors

-### Using the Python External Task client
+### With Python External Task Client

-### Using the Camunda-Robotframework library
+### With Camunda-Robotframework library

+- Link zu dem kompletten Projekt